AditiThirdEye/APAH/automated_checkpoint_restore/README.md

 * checkpoint(directory): Directory where the checkpoints of process are stored by checkpoint_here.sh
 * restore_here.sh: Shell Script that automates the restoration of a process once checkpoints are received from daemon
 * restore: Directory where the checkpoints transferred by daemon(controller.sh) are stored in container_2.
+* criu_3.14-1_amd64.deb: CRIU package which will help us to emulate the checkpoint restore facility

 ## Steps to simulate the system
 After cloning the repository one can find all the required folders and files in the automated_checkpoint_restore directory.<br />